kinjo/my-ansible-project/README.md

 Master of my ansible project
 ====

-This is a collection of my programming environments built with Ansible.
+The collection of my development environments built by Ansible.

-It aims to contain various environments such as Ubuntu based, CentOS based and for Ruby reading, Python programming, OpenStack trials, etc.
+This aims to include various environments for Ubuntu, CentOS, Ruby programming, Python programming, etc.

 Usage
 ---